EnglishBeach/MolecularModeling/README.md

  * Using ATB to generate .itp and .gro files of moleculas

+•	Using GROMACS for molecular dynamic simulations to calculate the dependece of diffusion coefficient from temperature and состав.
+Improving the prediction force of diffusion-kinetic model

 # Simulating
 Right now, there is only one type of simulation: OKM-butanol\Simple_MD.
 But in the future, this list will be increased.